When and where is ‘Come and See’?

 How is the Diocese going to help us prepare for ‘Come and See’?

 In October we will be running training sessions in each Archdeaconry for clergy and lay leaders from each Deanery who will take their learning back to their Deaneries.
-The training will use the three keywords from the York Diocesan strategy – ‘Reach’ (a look at the weekend and invitations and events), ‘Grow’ (how do we help our parishes to become mission shaped), ‘Sustain’ (how do we help people become deeper disciples?)
+The training will look at the weekend and invitations to events, how we help our parishes to become mission-shaped and how we help people become deeper disciples?

 The Diocesan Planning Team are also ready to visit each Deanery and Parish as required.
 For more information, please contact John Day (firstname.lastname@example.org).